logzio/logz-docs/_source/user-guide/insights/exploring-insights.md

   - imnotashrimp
 ---

-The insights chart at the top of the page shows a 7-day summary summary of all the different identified insights.
+The insights chart at the top of the page shows a 7-day summary of all the different identified insights.
 Both Application Insights and Cognitive Insights are included in the chart.

 <video autoplay loop>
   <source src="{{site.baseurl}}/videos/insights/insights--chart-interaction.mp4" type="video/mp4" />